 Xavier Barlier joined MMD in 2001 after spending the previous four years in the position of Director of Corporate Alliances and Co-branded Marketing of Disneyland Paris, promoting the Paris theme park internationally.
 He was previously with the French automotive group Renault for seven years as Head of Public Relations.

 Xavier’s wine industry career began in 1981 when he joined Champagne Moët & Chandon in the position of assistant Export Manager.
 In 1984, he moved to Los Angeles to preside over a US wine brokerage company representing French family estates.
 During his 5 years in the US, Xavier served as a marketing consultant to French food and beverage firms, and also as a regular lecturer on wine marketing for University extension programs.
-His role today is to oversee all marketing and communication activities, including brand management, wine education, and supplier relations.
+His role today is to oversee all marketing and communication activities, including brand management and wine education.